carpentries-incubator/lesson-gpu-programming/_episodes/02-cupy.md

 ~~~
 {: .output}

+> ## Challenge: Fairer runtime comparison CPU vs. GPU
-> ## Challenge: Compute the CPU vs GPU speedup while taking into account the transfers of data to the GPU and back.
+> Compute the CPU vs GPU speedup while taking into account the transfers of data to the GPU and back.
 > You should now find a lower speedup from taking the overhead of the transfer of arrays into account.
 > Hint: To copy a CuPy array back to the host (CPU), use cp.asnumpy().
 >